peterddrummond/xspde_matlab/doc/source/api.rst

 Advanced input functions are user-definable functions which don’t usually need to be changed from default values.
 They allow customization and extension of xSPDE.
 These are as follows:

+.. function:: in.function(data,in)

+    This is a cell array of graphics function handles.
+Use when a graph is needed that is a function of the observed local averages over ``ensemble(1)``.
+The default value generates all the averages that are in the simulated data.
+The input is the data array of averages, and the output is another data array.
+This function can generate  error-bars and sampling errors in the local averages.

 .. attribute:: in.grid(r)

     *Default:* :func:`xgrid`